ekino/node-config/README.md

 ```

 ## Usage

+As this module heavily relies on **environment variables**, you could read
+[this](https://en.wikipedia.org/wiki/Environment_variable) first if you're not comfortable with them.

 This module assumes all your configuration is defined in a single directory,
 located at the root of your current working directory (`process.cwd()`):